 Get Help with Your Workers’ Compensation Claim

 If your employer or its insurance provider tells you that workers’ compensation does not cover you, you need to contact a workers’ compensation attorney as soon as possible.
 Your time to file a claim or appeal a denial of a claim is limited by law.
 Therefore, contacting a workers’ compensation attorney as quickly as possible after your accident is important.

 If you are injured on the job, call our office for a free consultation.
 Contact The Ken Nunn Law Office by calling 1-800-CALL-KEN or 1-800-225-5536 or by using the Live Chat feature on our website.
-Request your no-obligation case evaluation today from an experienced workers’ comp attorney.
+Request your no-obligation case evaluation today from an experienced workers’ compensation attorney.